adamschwartz/contribution-guidelines/CONTRIBUTING.md

 ## Bug reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
-Good bug reports are extremely helpful - thank you!
+Good bug reports are extremely helpful—thank you!

 Guidelines for bug reports:

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the GitHub issue search** — check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.
+2. **Check if the issue has been fixed** — try to reproduce it using the latest `master` or development branch in the repository.

-3. **Isolate the problem** &mdash; create a [reduced test case](http://css-tricks.com/reduced-test-cases/) and a live example.
+3. **Isolate the problem** — create a [reduced test case](http://css-tricks.com/reduced-test-cases/) and a live example.

-A good bug report shouldn't leave others needing to chase you up for more information.
+A good bug report shouldn’t leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What would you expect to be the outcome?
 All these